 - La Quinta offers the most locations and have long been dog-friendly.

-Other local options also exist, and dogfriendly.com provides extensive lists not only of hotels, but in-area parks and attractions for exercise and excursions together.
+Other local options also exist, and it’s worth calling around to local hotels and restaurants to find out if your dog is welcome.
+If you’re traveling in Canada, PetFriendly provides extensive lists not only of hotels, but other attractions for exercise and excursions together.

 In general, we’re in a particularly golden age for traveling with dogs.
 Use these resources to plan your unforgettable getaway, and you’ll create lasting memories for you and your canine companion.